tws101/docker-dst-server/README.md

 #### What port does this server require?

 You need to expose UDP 10999 (master) and 11000 (caves) for client to connect; udp 12346 and 12347 for steam connection.
 Don't NAT these ports to different port numbers.
+Please see Island compose for its seperate port numbers.

 The server use another 2 high UDP ports for unknown communication, and UDP 10998 (listen on localhost) for communication between cluster servers.